Where Can I Get My Free Credit Score?

 Image Courtesy Penfed

-One of the most important questions, when you're thinking about a new credit card or a new installment loan like a mortgage, is your credit score.
+One of the most important questions, when you're thinking about a new credit card, rent, or a new installment loan like a mortgage, is your credit score.
+If you want to start building your credit, it's helpful to know what your credit scores are.
+You don't need to pay for this service.

 Chase if you have the Chase Slate (& not with other cards where you'll only get the Vantage score)